PedroZappa/42_push_swap/README.md

 # Implementation 📜

-The algorithm used to sort a stack of random integer values is a variation of the `QuickSort Algorithm`, adapted specifically for stacks.
-The algorithm uses two stacks to sort the elements, pushing and swapping elements between the stacks as necessary.
+The algorithm used to sort a stack of random integer values `stack_a` is a variation of the `QuickSort Algorithm` adapted to sort stacks.
+The algorithm sorts `stack_a` by repeatedly partitioning it around a `median` (pivot) value, pushing elements to `stack_b` programmatically after calculating which element is less costly to sort at each iteration.

 ___